Table of Content

 Key Components of Kubeflow

-Pipelines: Composable workflow engines for managing end-to-end ML workflows through directed acyclic graphs (DAGs) based execution and versioning.
+• Pipelines: Composable workflow engines for managing end-to-end ML workflows through directed acyclic graph (DAG) based execution and versioning.
 They enable automation, reproducibility, and versioning.
-When a pipeline is launched, the pipeline controller breaks the task into smaller tasks, each running within a composable container.
-The API server coordinates the communication between various components using custom controllers and operators.
-Katlib helps make real-time decisions about hyperparameter optimization.
+When a pipeline is launched, the pipeline controller breaks the task into smaller tasks, each running within a composable container, while the API server coordinates communication between components using custom controllers and operators.
+The latest Pipelines releases add loop parallelism and ongoing security and UI improvements.

-- Notebooks: Shareable Jupyter notebooks that provide isolated and interactive environments for experimentation, data exploration, and model development, seamlessly integrated with Kubernetes for resource scalability.
+• Notebooks: Shareable Jupyter notebooks that provide isolated, interactive environments for experimentation, data exploration, and model development, seamlessly integrated with Kubernetes for resource scalability.
+Crucially, to ensure code and datasets are preserved across sessions, each notebook instance connects to a Persistent Volume Claim (PVC) that manages the underlying storage lifecycle.

-- Dashboards: Central dashboard for pipeline management, monitoring resource usage, and tracking model performance, with support for custom visualization.
-The central dashboard provides a complete view of user interactions, providing access across components such as pipelines and notebooks that communicate via REST APIs.
+• Dashboards: A central dashboard for pipeline management, monitoring resource usage, and tracking model performance, with support for custom visualization.
+It provides a complete view of user interactions across components such as pipelines and notebooks, which communicate via REST APIs.

-- Katib: Component for hyperparameter tuning, model optimization, and automated experimentation with various configurations.
+• Katib: Component for hyperparameter tuning, model optimization, and automated experimentation with various configurations.
+Recent releases extend Katib with hyperparameter optimization tailored for LLM fine-tuning.

-- Spark Operator: The Spark operator is a Kubernetes custom resource operator designed for declaratively defining and running a Spark application using YAML files.
+• Spark Operator: Now a core Kubeflow component, the Spark Operator is a Kubernetes custom resource operator for declaratively defining and running Spark applications using YAML, with hardened, rootless Istio-CNI integration.

 Overview of Kubeflow’s Architecture